stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  This would be the response:
+  The new access token will be printed in the terminal:

   .. literalinclude:: code/nodejs/authentication/refresh_access_token_resp.js
     :language: javascript